Majalengka Regency: Socio-economics

 By 1901, sugarcane estates were operating in three districts: Rajagaluh with 615 bau, Majalengka with 1,091 bau, and Jatiwangi with 1,163 bau.
 With the factories in Kadipaten and Jatiwangi, and the additional plant in Parungjaya, total sugar output reached 200,466 pikul consisting of 153,233 pikul of top-grade sugar and 47,243 pikul of second-grade ones.

 In 1904, the Governor-General granted erfpacht rights over 229 bau of land in Kadipaten to J. F. Vogel, Wilemine de Vogel, and Julius Charlotte de Vogel for sugarcane plantation.
 In 1906, these rights were sold to NV Cultuur Maatschappij Kadipaten.

 In 1885, tea plantations in Majalengka covered 368 bau, concentrated in two areas: Carenang and Pasir Buntu.

 In the commerce sector, the colonial administration recorded a total salt trading volume of 53,425 pikul from 1894 to 1899.
-The highest sales were reported in 1894, reaching 9,202 pikul, while the lowest occured in 1897, amounting to 8,761 pikul.
+The highest sales were reported in 1894, reaching 9,202 pikul, while the lowest occurred in 1897, amounting to 8,761 pikul.

 In 1900, the colonial government constructed the Jatitujuh Dam to regulate the Cimanuk River.
 In 1911, work began on another structure, a manually operated movable dam called Gerak Dam (gerak means move) located about 500 meters away.
 It entered operation in 1916.

 In the industrial sector, roof-tile production emerged in 1905 in Cikarokok, Burujul Wetan Village, Jatiwangi District.
 The industry initially grew slowly due to local taboos against using clay tiles.
 It began to expand around 1930 following the construction of colonial government housing that adopted clay roofing.

 A livestock report submitted by Resident C. J. A. E. T. Hiljee on 3 June 1930 described the condition of animal husbandry in Majalengka Regency for the year 1926.
 The livestock raised consisted of horses, cattle, buffalo, pigs, sheep, and goats.
 Nearly all onderdistriks kept every type of livestock.
 Exceptions were noted: pigs were only raised in Liangjulang, Talaga, Cikijing, Jatiwangi, and Jatitujuh onderdistriks, while cattle were not raised in Sukahaji, Cikijing, and Leuwimunding onderdistriks.

 The district with the largest number of livestock was Majalengka District recording 32,100 animals (approx. 32.17% of the total), while Rajagaluh District had the lowest count with 12,840 animals (approx. 12.87%).
 The most common animals raised were sheep, buffalo, and goats, which together accounted for 97,627 head (approx. 97.83%).
 Cattle were the least numerous with only 138 head (approx. 0.14%).
 Pigs, numbering 490 (approx. 0.49%), were more prevalent than cattle by comparison and were concentrated primarily in Jatiwangi and Talaga to meet demand from non-pribumi residents.